mmalecki/rapiscope/docs/build-guide.md

 * 1 x T joining plate
 * 15 x M5x10
 * 15 x M5 2020 t-nut
+* 4 x foot, optional
+* 4 x M4x10, optional
+* 4 x M4 t-nut, optional

 First, put together the base of the frame.
 Join the three 20 cm v-slot extrusions using the two 90 degree joining plates to form a "U".
 The envelope of the "U" will be our microscope's working field.

+Mount the feet using the M4x10 bolts and t-nuts: two to the bottom of the "U", and two at the ends of the prongs.

 Next, mount the Z axis 2020 v-slot to the extrusion at the bottom of the "U", pointing up, using the T joining plate.